-GOAL 3.
 HAZARD MITIGATION.
-Reduce the likelihood, scale, and severity of impacts from all disasters to communities, the economy, and the built and natural environment.
-In San Francisco, it is most likely that deaths and injuries will result from seismic hazards via the failure of buildings and other structures during shaking or ground failure.
+The City must reduce the likelihood, scale, GOAL 3. and severity of impacts from all disasters to the economy; the built and natural environment; and all communities, starting with reducing such impacts in Environmental Justice Communities.
+The climate crisis is already adversely impacting San Francisco and influencing how people live, work, and play and will accelerate impacts for decades to come.
+In San Francisco, there are 13 main hazards that have the most potential impact to the City.
+Of these hazards, seismic hazards pose the greatest direct risk to human life and safety via the failure of buildings and other structures during shaking or ground failure.
 In addition to tragedy in communities, there will be substantial economic losses and severe social, cultural and economic dislocations.
-These same consequences are threats across all other hazards, including slow-moving threats such as sea level rise and emerging hazards such as poor and hazardous air quality.
+These same consequences are threats across all other hazards, including slowmoving threats such as sea level rise and emerging hazards such as poor and hazardous air quality.
+As the climate crisis worsens, hazards are occurring more frequently, intensely, and simultaneously-with compounding impacts.
 It is critical to ensure robust levels of safety and resilience relative to all hazards, by learning more about the risks posed to vulnerable communities and developing plans to reduce those risks; and by including a consideration of hazards in all land use, infrastructure, and public capital improvement planning.